ceramicnetwork/js-ceramic/docs-src/architecture/state-management.md

 Document processing is organised as a per-document task queue.
 It maintains sequential order of tasks on the same document.
 At any time only single task is executed per document.
 It is then task's responsibility to acquire state the way it considers appropriate.

+Implementation is heavily based on [rxjs](https://rxjs.dev) primitives like [Observable](https://rxjs.dev/guide/observable) and [BehaviorSubject](https://rxjs.dev/guide/subject#behaviorsubject).
+Ceramic node operates in a concurrent, asynchronous environment.
+This naturally leads to event-based, [reactive](https://en.wikipedia.org/wiki/Reactive_programming) implementation.
+For example, we have an updatable feed of a document state updates as a cornerstone abstraction.
+Vanilla EventEmitters do not compose well: one can not easily chain few EventEmitters together, neither could represent _feed of events_.
+[Rxjs](https://rxjs.dev) library allows us to do that.
+It provides advanced primitives so that we can focus on critical infrastructure, not on low-level plumbing.

 ### Dynamic View

 Disposition: